Preschool Class Overview

 Documenting progress

-Each day, our teachers collect artwork, take photos, make notes and have conversations and make overall observations about development to help monitor progress and inform planning for activities and experiences.
+Each day, our teachers collect artwork, take photos, make notes, have conversations, and make overall observations about every child’s development to help monitor progress and inform planning for activities and experiences.

-We document the highlights of these observations in a portfolio for each child which we share with parents at the end of the school year.
-This portfolio includes an assessment of their progress against development milestones for first and second year preschool.
-And, it provides an insightful overview of their SMP journey for the year.
+We document the highlights of these observations in a portfolio for each child.
+This portfolio includes notations of development citing the Illinois Early Learning and Developmental Standards.
+It also provides an insightful overview of their SMP journey for the year, illustrating studies, investigations, and experiences.

 Handwriting without Tears

-They are also learning about friendship, how to work together, how to self-regulate and how to express themselves in a warm and nurturing way.
-Even something like learning to tie their shoes can be a big accomplishment at this age.
-When we give them permission and time to accomplish these things, they become more resilient and confident.
-And we know these are critical skills needed for their entire education journey.
+Teachers support social-emotional development by helping children learn about friendship, working together, self-regulation, and how to express themselves in a warm and nurturing way.
+They give children the space and support to accomplish self-care tasks, like putting on their own shoes.
+When given permission and time to accomplish these things, children become more resilient and confident.
+These are critical skills needed for their entire life journey.